 After he became the majority owner, Griffith solidified the tradition of the presidential opener in D.C. by personally presenting the chief executive with two season passes each spring.
-The presidential box at the stadium was always available if the man in White House wanted to take in a game other than the season’s opener, always scheduled in Washington, of course.[xxxv]
+The presidential box at the stadium was always available if the man in White House wanted to take in a game other than the season’s opener.

 A major change came in Griffith’s personal life in the fall of 1922.
 Appalled at the poverty of her alcoholic brother, James Robertson, and his family in Montreal, Addie Griffith, Clark’s wife, brought back two of the Robertson children to live with them in Washington.
 The children, Calvin and Thelma, adopted the Griffith name.
 After their father died, the rest of the family eventually moved to Washington, with Calvin Griffith’s brothers and a sister taking jobs with their uncle’s team.
 One of the brothers, Sherry Robertson, ended up playing for the Senators.
 Another sister, Mildred, became Griffith’s executive secretary.